 Please come to class prepared to ask questions regarding any concepts from the chapter that you do not understand.
 Rather than spend class time lecturing about all of the concepts from each chapter, my expectation will be that you have carefully read the text material so that class time can be spent solving exercises and problems....applying the concepts about which you have read in the text.
-The exercises and problems listed in the Class Schedule as Class Discussion Problems are those which we will work and discuss in class.
-I expect you to have attempted to solve those problems prior to class.
-The problems listed on the Class Schedule will not be graded but I expect your participation as we discuss the solutions to these exercises in class.
-The best method of study with which to approach accounting is to first read the material, and secondly work problems associated with what you have read.
+The best method of study with which to approach accounting is to first read the material, and secondly work problems associated with what you have read, such as the short exercises at the end of each chapter.
 Repetition through working problems will help prepare you for class and for exams.
 You will not be successful in this class by working none or only a minimum number of the problems assigned.